A Basic Pandas Dataframe Tutorial for Beginners

 How to Group Data using Pandas Dataframe

-Now we have learned how to read Excel and CSV files to a Panda dataframe, how to add and remove columns and subset the created dataframe.
+Now, we have learned how to read Excel and CSV files to a Panda dataframe, add and remove columns, and subset the created dataframe.
+Although subsets may come in handy, there is no need to do this when looking at specific groups in the data.

-Pandas have a method for grouping the data which can come in handy; groupby.
-Especially, if you want to summarize your data using Pandas.
+Pandas have a method for grouping the data, which can come in handy; groupby.
+Especially if you want to summarize your data using Pandas.

 df_sex = df.groupby('sex')